Are pain and movement problems keeping you from enjoying life? If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 What is treatment like at the Pain Relief Center?

-Your first session begins with a complete history gathering, followed by a thorough evaluation.
+Your first session begins with a complete history gathering and a thorough evaluation.
 All first sessions also include some treatment, so you will get the chance to experience what makes physical therapy at the Pain Relief Center unique.

 Traditional physical therapy often stresses a “weakness” model for pain treatment, where you are given specific strengthening exercises based on what is said to be weak.
-The theory behind this is that if you can better support yourself, the pain will diminish.
+The theory is that the pain will diminish if you can better support yourself.
 While exercise is often helpful, claiming that the cause is weakness is too narrow a view of a complex problem.
 Physical therapy at the Pain Relief Center is quite different, as we use manual therapy approaches coupled with novel forms of movement to help get you back into action.
 Whether it is for issues of pain or problems moving, the approach taken by Walt Fritz is often a fresh start.
 We use an evidence-based approach to physical therapy customized to each individual’s needs.

 Walt Fritz is an internationally recognized educator and teaches his form of manual therapy to physical therapists, speech-language pathologists, massage therapists, occupational therapists, and others.
 You can read more about his teaching at this link.
 By using an approach based on a more accurate range of explanations, Walt utilizes best-practice approaches to pain and movement disorders.
 He will work with your physician to best serve your needs.
 If you have heard of Walt’s experience using myofascial release (MFR), due to some significant issues of credibility of the underlying explanation used in most MFR therapies, Walt has evolved his practice into a simpler version, manual therapy.

-It is unnecessary to have a doctor’s prescription or referral before your first appointment at the Pain Relief Center (though we will need one shortly after), and scheduling an appointment is easy; click on the “Book Now” link on the right-hand side of this page, or call us at 585-244-6180.
+A doctor’s prescription or referral is unnecessary before your first appointment at the Pain Relief Center (though we will need one shortly after), and scheduling an appointment is easy; click on the “Book Now” link on the right-hand side of this page or call us at 585-244-6180.

 Payment and Insurance Guidelines

-The Pain Relief Center accepts Aetna, Excellus/Blue Cross Blue Shield, TriCare, Independent Health, Medicare, Preferred Care GOLD, and No-Fault (Motor Vehicle) as In-Network insurance.
-All insurance-based sessions typically run 40 to 50 minutes, with No-Fault sessions lasting 25 minutes.
+The Pain Relief Center is In-Network with Aetna, TriCare, Independent Health, Medicare, Preferred Care GOLD, and No-Fault (Motor Vehicle) as In-Network insurance.
+All insurance-based sessions typically run 40 to 50 minutes.

-All other insurances (including Cigna, United Health Care, and traditional Preferred Care) would be considered Out-of-Network (OON).
-In-Network (IN) coverage allows you to pay a co-pay or co-insurance after any appropriate deductible.
+All other insurances, including Excellus BCBS, Cigna, United Health Care, and traditional MVP, would be considered Out-of-Network (OON).
+In-network (INN) coverage allows you to pay a co-pay or co-insurance after any appropriate deductible.
 Your insurer pays the rest directly to the provider (the Pain Relief Center).
-If we do not accept your insurance (Cigna, United Health, etc.), you may receive reimbursement for some of the session fees if your policy covers OON physical therapy.
+If we do not accept your insurance, you may receive reimbursement for some session fees if your policy covers OON physical therapy.
+We can check with your insurer if your policy includes out-of-network benefits.
 We do not accept Medicaid or Workman’s Compensation policies.
-You can contact your insurer directly to learn about your coverage.

 The private pay rate for sessions at the Pain Relief Center is $65.00 for the standard 25-minute session or $130.00 for the extended 50-minute session.
-When assessing out-of-pocket costs, please remember that during each session, you will have Walt Fritz, PT’s undivided attention during the entire session.
-Unlike traditional physical therapy, where most patients exercise on their own with occasional supervision from the physical therapist, treatment at the Pain Relief Center will have you engaged throughout the entire session with Walt.
+When assessing out-of-pocket costs, please remember that you will have Walt Fritz, PT’s undivided attention throughout each session.
+Unlike traditional physical therapy, where most patients exercise on their own with occasional supervision from the physical therapist, treatment at the Pain Relief Center will keep you engaged throughout the entire session with Walt.

-A few things to understand: there is often an OON deductible that must be met before you receive money back for your session fees.
-At times this deductible is a separate one from your In-Network deductible.
+A few things to understand: an OON deductible must often be met before you receive money back for your session fees.
+At times, this deductible is separate from your In-Network deductible.
 It is best to call your insurer directly to ask if this applies.
 OON physical therapy is charged at the private pay rate of $ 65/per 25-minute session or $130/per 50-minute session.
-Please understand that your insurer will reimburse you based on their maximum daily rate for physical therapy reimbursement.
-For some insurers, this is $65.
-If your OON coverage is 80%, you would be eligible for 80% of $65, even if you paid the 50-minute session rate.
-This reimbursement disparity is the primary reason the Pain Relief Center does not accept certain insurance as an In-Network Provider.
+Please understand that your insurer will reimburse you based on their maximum daily rate for physical therapy reimbursement, which is different from the per-session fee collected here.

-Payment for all treatment may be made by HSA cards, Flex-Spending cards, credit/debit cards, check, or cash.
+Payment for all treatment may be made by HSA cards, Flex-Spending cards, credit/debit cards, checks, or cash.

 Why would I consider seeing a PT who does not accept my insurance?

-While paying out-of-pocket may seem out of the question, you will find that sessions are affordable and often priced only slightly higher than what your copayment would cost as other PT clinics.
-Why pay out-of pocket when you can see an in-network PT at another clinic?
-Walt Fritz uses a unique method of manual therapy that often helps where traditional exercise-based PT did not.
-Plus, Walt works with you throughout the entire session, which is very unlike traditional PT.
+While paying out-of-pocket may seem out of the question, you will find that sessions are affordable and often priced only slightly higher than your copayment would cost at other PT clinics.
+Why pay out-of-pocket when you can see an in-network PT at another clinic?
+Walt Fritz uses a unique method of manual therapy that often helps where traditional exercise-based PT does not.
+Plus, Walt works with you throughout the entire session, which is very unlike conventional clinic-based PT.

 How much time does/did your current/past PT spend with you during a session?